 During the late 1970s, a new commonwealth economy emerged from the essentially colonial economy of the 1950s and 1960s as Utah entrepreneurs generated much of the state’s growth internally.
 By the late 1980s, Utah had developed a postindustrial and postcolonial economy that others might have envied.

 In the year of UMA’s Diamond Jubilee Anniversary, employment reached 93,300 men and women working in more than 1,600 plants.
 Manufacturing in Utah was once again expanding into an enviable industry.
-Approximately $250 million were being invested in expanding manufacturing plants and equipment.
-The jobs in this sector were growing about six percent annually in Utah.
-The state was increasing in manufacturing jobs at a much faster rate than the nation as a whole.
+Approximately $250 million were being invested in manufacturing plants and equipment.

-Of course, the 2000’s weren’t all doom and gloom.
+Of course, the 2000s weren’t all doom and gloom.
 This decade also saw an incredible expansion of medical research and resources, and with it, an expansion of medical manufacturing.
 Seventy percent of arterial and vascular access devices used throughout the world are manufactured in Utah.
-The chemicals used in chemotherapy depend on coal.
-Even everyday painkillers are results of mining and manufacturing.
-We often don’t realize the everyday influence manufacturing has on our lives.

 Similar to the exciting technological advances in the 1920s, there was once again an exciting time of invention and innovation in the 2010s.
-Smart phones, computers, tablets, laptops, Xboxes, smart watches— all became easily accessible and necessary during this decade.
+Smart phones, computers, tablets, laptops — all became easily accessible and necessary during this decade.
 Once again, manufacturing expanded.
-You probably don’t think a great deal about the copper, silver, and silicone that go into your electronics, but rest assured, Utah manufacturers are well at work.
+You probably don’t think a great deal about the copper, silver, and silicone that go into your electronics, but rest assured, Utah manufacturers are building electronic goods from all these materials.